 Adam Retsinas (EN/FR/SP)

-Adam is a 23-year-old student living in Calgary, Alberta.
-He holds a BSc in Biochemistry and is working towards a Psychology degree.
-In his free time, Adam volunteers at a local long-term care facility and conducts research in a cognitive neuroscience lab.
+Adam is a 25-year-old student living in Calgary, Alberta.
+He holds two H.B.Sc. degrees in Biochemistry and Psychology.
+In his spare time, Adam volunteers at a local long-term care facility and represents the Alberta Director for the National Educational Association of Disabled Students (NEADS).

 Every penny raised from this blog is donated to the National Educational Association of Disabled Students (NEADS), a registered charity that supports students with disabilities across Canada.
 Learn more about NEADS here.